-The ketogenic diet consists of a drastic reduction in the intake of carbohydrates.
-For this reason one should avoid eating bread and rice, opting for the consumption of lean meats and fats.
-As long as this diet is supervised by a nutritionist, it can be a good alternative for those who wish to lose weight, as the body starts using its own fat stores as a source of energy instead of the carbohydrates that come from food.
+The ketogenic diet, commonly known as the keto diet, consists of a drastic reduction in the intake of carbohydrates.
+Eating carb-heavy foods, like bread and rice is often avoided and replaced with the consumption of lean meats and fats.
+As long as this diet is supervised by a registered dietitian, it can be a good alternative for those who wish to lose weight, as the body starts using its own fat stores as a source of energy, instead of the carbohydrates that come from food.

 This diet is especially known for helping to control and prevent epileptic seizures.
-However, it is also being researched as an anti-cancer treatment as cancer cells feed off carbohydrates, which is the food group the ketogenic diet does not include.
+However, studies are currently being done to support it as a complement to cancer treatment, as cancer cells often feed off of carbohydrates

-It is important for the diet to be done only under the supervision and guidance of a nutritionist.
-This is so that you can have a complete nutritional assessment to find out whether you can do the diet.
+It is important for the diet to be done only under the supervision and guidance of a dietitian.
+He or she can complete a thorough nutritional assessment to evaluate whether you are a good candidate for this diet.

-To compensate for the reduction in carbohydrates, you will need to up your intake of fat significantly.
-This means eating foods such as avocado, coconut, seeds, cream, olive oil, peanuts, chestnuts, walnuts, and almonds.
-The quantity of protein in your diet should also increase until it comprises 20% of daily calories.
+To compensate for the reduction in carbohydrates, you will need to significantly increase your intake of fat.
+This means eating foods like avocado, coconut, seeds, olive oil, peanuts, chestnuts, walnuts, and almonds.
+The quantity of protein in your diet should also increase until it makes up 20% of daily calories.
 It is, therefore, necessary that you eat meat, chicken, or fish at lunch and dinner and that you have eggs and cheese for snacks.

-Another similar diet to the keto diet is the low-carb diet, the major difference being that in the keto diet there is a much higher restriction of carbohydrates.
+Another similar diet to the keto diet is the low-carb diet, the major difference being that in the keto diet there is an even higher restriction of carbohydrates.